 'The Arts of Japan' is the third in the 'Hanga Treasure Chest' print series from woodblock printmaker David Bull, following on from the production of the original series in 2005 and the 'Mystique of the Japanese Print' in 2010~2012.

-Continuing from the previous Mystique series, these prints too will be in the traditional ko-ban size (13.5 x 20 cm - about 5 x 7 1/2 inches), and they are being issued at the pace of one per 4~6 week period.
+Continuing from the previous Mystique series, these prints too will be in the traditional ko-ban size (13.5 x 20 cm - about 5 x 7 1/2 inches).
 Just as with all my print series, I am neither announcing nor displaying images of the prints that will be appearing in the set (most of them are indeed, yet to be decided).
 It's all part of the game - enjoying the surprise when you open the package and see for the first time the print that will be sharing your desk space for the next month.
 If that sounds just a bit too 'uncertain' for you, then please browse through some of my Surimono Albums, or indeed, the previous Mystique series; those should give you a pretty good idea of the sort of thing you can expect to see.

 Storage / Display

 A beautiful wooden storage case - with display panel - is shipped together with the first print.
 After years of frustrating experiences with outside workshops, I am building the case for this series right here in my own workshop.
 This photo shows the first of the cases as it came off our 'production line' ...

 The prints themselves are mounted on acid-free mat board, and each one is wrapped in a folder which carries a descriptive story.
 These of course fit into the tray of the storage case.

 The display stand has an acrylic cover to protect the prints, and these components also tuck away for storage when the display is not in use.
 As each new print arrives through the course of the project, you put it up on the stand, and slide the previous one into storage inside the case.